vojtechruz/vojtechruzicka-blog/src/posts/css-flexbox/index.md

 <iframe height="400" scrolling="no" src="//codepen.io/vojtechruz/embed/preview/PoPzgEb/?height=400&amp;&amp;default-tab="result" frameborder="no" allowtransparency="true" allowfullscreen="true" style="width: 100%;"></iframe>

-This works as expected and is self explanatory, considering what we've already learned.
-The `baseline` setting is a bit trickier though.
+This works as expected and is self-explanatory, considering what we've already learned.
+The `baseline` setting is a bit trickier, though.
 It aligns items by their [baselines](https://en.wikipedia.org/wiki/Baseline_(typography))

 ![Baseline in typography - from Wikipedia](https://en.wikipedia.org/wiki/Baseline_(typography)#/media/File:Typography_Line_Terms.svg)

 <iframe height="400" scrolling="no" src="//codepen.io/vojtechruz/embed/preview/GRpqLeW/?height=400&amp;&amp;default-tab="result" frameborder="no" allowtransparency="true" allowfullscreen="true" style="width: 100%;"></iframe>

-As you can see, baseline in this case is usually the bottom of the first line of text in each item.
-Bottom in this case means where most of the regular letters end, there are some letters such as `p` or `j` that go under the baseline.
+As you can see, the baseline, in this case, is usually the bottom of the first line of text in each item.
+The bottom here means where most of the regular letters end, there are some letters such as `p` or `j` that go under the baseline.

-Note how multiline item and item with no content are handled.
+Note how multiline items and items with no content are handled.

-You can check more details about the [baseline calculation in flexbox](https://drafts.csswg.org/css-flexbox-1/#flex-baselines).
+You can check more details about the [baseline calculation in Flexbox](https://drafts.csswg.org/css-flexbox-1/#flex-baselines).

 ### Wrapping
 So far, our flex container was big enough to fit all of its content properly.
-But what happens if there are too many items, which does not fit the size of its parent container?
+But what happens if there are too many items, which do not fit the size of its parent container?

 <iframe height="400" scrolling="no" src="//codepen.io/vojtechruz/embed/preview/ZEbQdev/?height=400&amp;&amp;default-tab="result" frameborder="no" allowtransparency="true" allowfullscreen="true" style="width: 100%;"></iframe>

-By default, the container tries to shring the items if possible, but eventually, the items may overflow out of the container.
+By default, the container tries to shrink the items if possible, but eventually, the items may overflow out of the container.
 Note that the container tries to shrink items when not enough space is available even though we explicitly set `width: 50px;`.
 This width is preserved only if there is enough space.

-This may be ok in some cases, but usually you want more control over how this case is handled.
+This may be ok in some cases, but usually, you want more control over how this case is handled.

-You can use `flex-wrap` property on the container level to specify how wrapping of items should be handled.
+You can use `flex-wrap` property on the container level to specify how the wrapping of items should be handled.
 There are three possible values:

 - `nowrap` -  (default) one line, may overflow the container
-- `wrap` - wrap to multiple lines from to to bottom
+- `wrap` - wrap to multiple lines from top to bottom
 - `wrap-reverse` - wrap to multiple in the opposite order from bottom to top

 The difference between `wrap` and `wrap-reverse` may be confusing, let's better look at an example.